Vets-Who-Code/windows-dev-guide/README.md

 ## 💻 Visual Studio Code

-There are many amazing code editors available for free, but Visual Studio Code has become the defacto standard and my personal favorite.
+There are many amazing code editors available for free, but Visual Studio Code has become the de facto standard and my personal favorite.

 ### Installing VS Code